 Nevada Gives Greenlight to ESL One Rio Major Betting

-Meanwhile, Nevada has been approaching esports on per-case basis, allowing individual events and setting specific time-frames on each event.
+Meanwhile, Nevada has been approaching esports on a per-case basis, allowing individual events and setting specific time-frames on each event.
 Just over the weekend, the Nevada Gaming Control Board approved betting on ESL One Rio Major, a Counter-Strike event.

 At the same time, the Control Board reminded bettors and businesses that in-play betting markets are prohibited under the current temporary waiver.
 Michael Lawton, an analyst with the Nevada Gaming Control Board, recently said in an interview with The Wrap that more businesses have sought to include esports betting: